-Looking for Croatian wine at the LCBO?
-I am sure if you have visited Croatia then you will know that not only is the country rich in history, has beautiful beaches, has amazing food but they also have amazing wine.
+Looking for Croatian wine in Ontario at the LCBO?
+If you have visited Croatia then you will know that not only is the country rich in history, has beautiful beaches, has amazing food but they also have amazing wine.
 With Croatia becoming such a popular tourist destination, wines from Croatia are starting to be recognized around the world.
 Wherever my travels take me, I like to bring a couple of bottles home of my favourite wine from my travels.
 Below you will find the top Croatian wines in Toronto and Ontario.

 Croatian Wine at the LCBO

 You can find several Croatian wines at the LCBO.
 You will be able to find everything from Grasevina, Posip, Malvazija, Plavac Mali, and at the LCBO.

 Here are the top Croatian white wines that are available for purchase at the LCBO or through Croatia Unpacked.

 Made from 100% Vugava grape variety from the island of Brac.
 This wine has notes of citrus and apricot with a slightly bitter finish.